vanjmali/spotlite/README.md

 Create a feature branch, make changes, and submit a pull request.

-`develop` branch is the main development branch.
-While the `main` branch is the production branch.
+`develop` is the default development branch. `stable` is the protected production branch.

 ## License